annicalao/metalsmith-boilerplate/src/about.md

 ---
 title: About
-description: The description of our about page.
+description: This is web page about my life at UIUC.
 layout: about.hbs
 menu-order: 2
 ---

 # About me

-## Zapping good looks ⚡
+# Zapping good looks ⚡

-And other silly information.
+SO far not much to say.
+Any question?.